 People think you need to be inspired to write.
 No, you write in order to get inspired.

-The solution is to focus on ideas that are interesting or surprising.
+My approach is to focus on ideas that are interesting or surprising.
 These are the ingredients of novelty.
 Novelty is what keeps readers reading.
 They tend to be:

 To uncover interesting ideas, continuously make your next point whatever interests you most.
 Skip everything that bores you.